Kirdock/discordjs-voice-recorder/README.md

 [![npm version](https://img.shields.io/npm/v/%40kirdock%2Fdiscordjs-voice-recorder)](https://www.npmjs.com/package/@kirdock/discordjs-voice-recorder)

 ## Difference to other voice recording solutions
 You get the track as you would hear it in the voice channel.
-Not just the chunks when someone is talking.
-The time when someone is not speaking is added.
+It's not just the chunks when someone is talking. => The time when someone is not speaking is added.

 ## Requirements
 - `ffmpeg` has to be installed